• Latest

 Once back at the station, Wasser resumed looking through the backpack.

-Should evidence from the backpack be included in the trial against Luigi Mangione?
+Should the evidence obtained from Mangione's backpack be admitted in court?

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.